LiaoHonghao/LiaoHonghao.github.io/content/authors/admin/_index.md

 ## About Me

-Honghao Liao is a current graduate student at VsisLab, Shandong University.
-His research interests include legged robots, reinforcement learning and imitation learning.
-He is currently a member of the Legged Robotics Group, and his research focuses on imitation learning for bipedal robots, as well as inspection applications for quadruped robots in specialized scenarios.
+I am a current graduate student at VsisLab, Shandong University.
+My research interests include legged robots, reinforcement learning and imitation learning.
+I am currently a member of the Legged Robotics Group, and my research focuses on imitation learning for bipedal robots, as well as inspection applications for quadruped robots in specialized scenarios.